loglux/vpnpolicy/README.md

 ## Reqiurements

-1. You need to install Entwire on your router
+1. You need to install Entware on your router

 2. You need to install bind-tools or bind-dig on your router